Preparing A Proposal

 - Identify any other funding sources solicited, particularly if they are necessary to initiate or complete the OERC funded research

 - Provide a list of the expected project deliverables.
-For research proposals, expected deliverables must always include submission of the research report to a peer-reviewed journal for publication.
+For research proposals, expected deliverables must always include submission of the research report to a peer-reviewed journal for publication and submission of a final report to OERC as soon as the project is completed.

 - Please note that Institutional Review Board (IRB) approval or its equivalent regarding human subject research is a necessary condition of funding.

-Funding decisions are made at general meetings of the Office Ergonomics Research Committee, which occur three times per year, typically winter, spring and fall.
-In some cases, the lead researcher will be asked to participate in a conference call during an OERC meeting to answer questions about their proposal.
+- Funding decisions are made at general meetings of the Office Ergonomics Research Committee, which occur three times per year, typically winter, spring and fall.
+The lead researcher will be asked to participate in conference calls during an OERC meeting to provide a progress report presentation and answer questions from OERC members.